 All the other features of the Edit Email page will be same as the Email Compose page.

-Clicking on save button in the Edit page will update the record in the X_PARTNER_EMAILRECIPIENTS table and X_PARTNER_EMAILMESSAGES table.
+Clicking on save button in the Edit page will update the record in the X_PARTNER_EMAIL_RECIPIENT table and X_PARTNER_EMAIL_MESSAGE table.

-On clicking the send button, the values will be created in the EMAILMESSAGES table with low priority which will sent based on the priority.
+On clicking the send button, the values will be created in the X_PARTNER_EMAIL_MESSAGE table with low priority which will sent based on the priority.

 Remove Button: